smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 #### About graphic positioning

-In the code samples [Word-Add-in-Load-and-write-Open-XML](https://github.com/OfficeDev/Word-Add-in-Load-and-write-Open-XML)and [Word-Add-in-Get-Set-EditOpen-XML](https://github.com/OfficeDev/Word-Add-in-Get-Set-EditOpen-XML), the text box and shape are setup using different types of text wrapping and positioning settings.
+In the code samples [Word-Add-in-Load-and-write-Open-XML](https://github.com/OfficeDev/Word-Add-in-Load-and-write-Open-XML) and [Word-Add-in-Get-Set-EditOpen-XML](https://github.com/OfficeDev/Word-Add-in-Get-Set-EditOpen-XML), the text box and shape are setup using different types of text wrapping and positioning settings.
 (Also be aware that the image examples in those code samples are setup using in line with text formatting, which positions a graphic object on the text baseline.)

 The shape in those code samples is positioned relative to the right and bottom page margins.
 Relative positioning lets you more easily coordinate with a user's unknown document setup because it will adjust to the user's margins and run less risk of looking awkward because of paper size, orientation, or margin settings.
 To retain relative positioning settings when you insert a graphic object, you must retain the paragraph mark (w:p) in which the positioning (known in Word as an anchor) is stored.
 If you insert the content into an existing paragraph mark rather than including your own, you may be able to retain the same initial visual, but many types of relative references that enable the positioning to automatically adjust to the user's layout may be lost.